-For very fine spinning, start with a half full bobbin (of anything, even a piece of pipe insulation) or lace the yarn across the flyer arms like one shoe lace, to decrease the drag-in of the yarn.
+For very fine spinning, start with a half full bobbin (of anything, even a piece of pipe insulation as shown here) and/or lace the yarn across the flyer arms like one shoe lace, to decrease the drag-in of the yarn.
 This is shown in the picture here.
 I find the half-full bobbin is the same as one lacing across the flyer arm, and that 2-3 lacings will reduce the draw in enough for very fine spinning.